Norman Grubb: Retirement

 Upon retiring from the position of International Secretary for WEC in 1965, he travelled, mostly around England and the United States, preaching Paul's "mystery of the gospel, which is Christ in you" in churches and conferences and to anyone who would listen.
 He carried on this work until his death.

+Family

+Grubb married Pauline Studd and they had four children, Noel, Paul, Priscilla and Daniel.